dyurk/dyurk.github.io/source/_posts/2013-12-24-migrating-from-wordpress-to-octopress.markdown

 - pages
 ---

-For some time I have looked at moving away from Wordpress for various reasons (That would be for another post!).
-I took a look at various platforms, many which did not met my requirements.
+For some time I have looked at moving away from Wordpress for numerous reasons (That would be for another post!).
+I took a look at various platforms, but most fell short of expectations.
 Either they were too bloated, troublesome to manage or they lack some core features.
 I played around with <a href="http://jekyllrb.com/">Jekyll</a> and I liked the initial idea.
 But, after doing more research I found <a href="http://octopress.org/">Octopress</a> and I was quite happy with the final result.

 Since you can host your blog from GitHub pages, my original plan was to first get a working copy running.
 After everything looked well, I would point my domain name to GitHub.
 This is how I did it...